Bisbee, Arizona: Sports

 In 1908 Bisbee joined with the town of Clifton to form a cricket team that travelled to Santa Monica, California to play the Santa Monica Cricket Club in two games overlooking the Pacific Ocean on the grounds of the Polo Field.
 The team lost both cricket games.
 The Copper Echo reported that Bennie, the general manager of the Shannon Company Copper Mine, was the team's best cricketer.

-Bisbee was home to a minor league baseball franchise.
+Bisbee was home to a minor league baseball franchise from 1928 until 1941.
 The Bisbee Bees played as members of the Arizona State League and Arizona-Texas League.

 Government

 Bisbee is governed via the mayor-council system.
 The city council consists of six members who are elected from three wards, each ward elects two members.
 The mayor is elected in a direct citywide vote.

 In 2013, the city council received public notoriety when it proposed same-sex civil unions and shortly after became the first municipality in Arizona to pass a civil union law.
 The state's Attorney General, Tom Horne, threatened to sue, but decided against it after Bisbee amended the ordinance; the civil union ordinance came into effect July 5, 2013.
 "Bisbee was the first in Arizona to approve civil unions, with Tucson, Jerome and Clarkdale following."